Nashville, Tennessee: Donelson

 The mean annual temperature at Nashville International Airport is 60.8 F. Monthly averages range from 39.6 F in January to 80.7 F in July, with a diurnal temperature variation of 18.9 to 23.7 F-change.
 Diurnal temperature variation is highest in April and lowest in December, but it is also relatively high in October and relatively low in January.
-Donelson's climate classifications are Köppen Cfa and Trewartha CFak thanks to its very hot summers (average over 71.6 F), mild winters (average over 32.0 F) and long (8+ months) growing seasons (average over 50.0 F).
+Donelson's climate classifications are Köppen Cfa and Trewartha Cfak thanks to its hot summers (average over 71.6 F), cool winters (average over 32.0 F) and long (8+ months) growing seasons (average over 50.0 F).
 Precipitation is abundant year-round without any major difference, but there is still slight variation.
 The wet season runs from February through July, reaching its zenith in May with 128 mm of rain.
 The dry season runs from August through January with an October nadir of 85 mm and secondary December peak of 113 mm.

 Old Hickory

 The mean annual temperature at Old Hickory Dam is 58.5 F. Monthly averages range from 37.1 F in January to 78.6 F in August, with a diurnal temperature variation of 19.8 to 26.3 F-change.
 Diurnal temperature variation is highest in April and lowest in January.
-Old Hickory's climate classifications are Köppen Cfa and Trewartha DOak thanks to its very hot summers (average over 71.6 F), mild winters (average over 32.0 F) and mediocre (4–7 months) growing seasons (average over 50.0 F).
+Old Hickory's climate classifications are Köppen Cfa and Trewartha Doak thanks to its hot summers (average over 71.6 F), cool winters (average over 32.0 F) and mediocre (4–7 months) growing seasons (average over 50.0 F).
 Precipitation is abundant year-round without any major difference, but there is still slight variation.
 The wet season runs from February through July, reaching its zenith in April with 120 mm of rain.
 The dry season runs from August through January with an October/November nadir of 85 mm and secondary December peak of 113 mm.
-Data for record temperatures is spotty before June 2007, but temperatures in Old Hickory have been known to range from -10 F in January 1966 to 106 F in June and July 2012.
+Data for record temperatures is spotty before June 2007 with another brief gap in data in January 2024, but temperatures in Old Hickory have been known to range from -10 F in January 1966 to 106 F in June and July 2012.